mlfreer/mlfreer.github.io/_pages/about.md

 I have received my Ph.D. from the Interdisciplinary Center for Economic Science at George Mason University.

-*Research interests*: experimental economics, behavioral economics, game theory, and revealed preference theory.
+**Research interests**: experimental economics, behavioral economics, game theory, and revealed preference theory.

+# Publications: